Skip to main content

 2. Bind Mounts

-Maps a specific file or directory on the host to the container.
+Maps a specific file or directory on the host filesystem directly into the container.
+The container sees exactly what is on your disk, in real time.

 docker run -d \